osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 A cancelled run never advances the watermark and terminates in `CANCELLED`, never in `FAILED`.

 This decision's core-side plumbing is implemented in Phase 0-b1 (commit `4dd4cb5`).
 The `/api/v1/runs/{id}/cancel` endpoint itself is implemented in Phase 1c-1: it delivers the cancellation signal to the running `ReplicationExecutionContext` synchronously before persisting any state change, and its response always carries the per-mode warning text described above.
 Phase 1c-3c also persists the same warning on the `job_run` row atomically with the cancellation request, preserving it through the executor's terminal transition.
 SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort rather than immediate.

+In Phase 3, cancellation is no longer dependent on the API instance that accepted the request.
+The API persists `CANCEL_REQUESTED` and publishes a run-control notification; the owning worker listens for it and requests cancellation on its local execution context.
+Polling of persisted state remains the recovery path if that notification is missed.
+The same fencing rule applies to the worker's terminal `CANCELLED` update.

 ### Decision 6: PostgreSQL Worker Dispatch